jassics/security-study-plan/README.md

 You can check [some common answers from here](https://ayedot.com/119/MiniBlog/General-Interview-Questions-and-their-Answers-for-Tech-Jobs)

-## Let's contribute and gro this repo together
+## Let's contribute and grow this repo together
 **Want to contribute?
 Please [fork the repo](https://github.com/jassics/security-study-plan/fork) and [send PR for review](https://github.com/jassics/security-study-plan/pulls)**